Clash between black and blue

-Several people were pepper sprayed and one was arrested Saturday, July 12 after Black Lives Matter march and Back the Blue event simultaneously occurring in Crocheron Park in Bayside came to a head.
+Several people were pepper-sprayed and one was arrested Sunday, July 12 after a Black Lives Matter march and a Back the Blue event simultaneously occurring in Crocheron Park in Bayside came to a head.

 The Black Lives Matter march, which was organized in response to the pro-police event, began two hours before the Back the Blue rally was scheduled.